Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and $R^2$-Higgs inflation: Application: Higgs- inflationary model

-However, since $x=0=p$ is not an invariant submanifold, the phase portrait in Fig.\ref{fig2} (left panel) does not show \emph{not} actual phase trajectories, but rather their projections on the slice.
-Therefore, one needs to be careful about interpreting the behaviour of the trajectories from this phase portrait.
-To further clarify the behaviour of the trajectories, we have also shown the projected phase portraits on two nearby slices $x=0,\,p=-0.1$ and $x=0,\,p=0.1$ in Fig. \ref{fig2}, middle and right panels, respectively.
-The left panel, however, confirms the existence of a heteroclinic trajectory from $\mathcal{L}$ to $\mathcal{P}$.
+However, since none of the slices shown in Fig.\ref{fig2} are invariant submanifolds, the phase portraits in Fig.\ref{fig2} do \emph{not} show actual phase trajectories, but rather their projections on the respective slices.
+Therefore, one needs to be careful about interpreting the behavior of the trajectories from this phase portrait; they are purely illustrative projections and \emph{not} actual trajectories.
+The left panel of Fig.\ref{fig2}, however, reaffirms the existence of a heteroclinic trajectory from $\mathcal{L}$ to $\mathcal{P}$, which was previously seen in the right panel of Fig.\ref{fig1}.
+All the slices shown in Fig.\ref{fig2} lie at the boundary of the physical phase space (which has $x>0$).

 The existence of the heteroclinic trajectory $\mathcal{L}\to\mathcal{P}$ from a quasi-FLRW solution to a superinflationary solution, and the center manifold associated with the super-inflationary solution, is consistent with what was obtained by Barrow et.al. \cite{Barrow:2006xb} for pure quadratic theory (see \cite[Fig.2]{Barrow:2006xb})\footnote{The corresponding trajectory is \cite{Barrow:2006xb} is $\mathcal{I}\to\mathcal{E}$.
 Because Barrow et.al.\cite{Barrow:2006xb} also had a cosmological constant $\Lambda$ into the picture, they obtained a $\Lambda$-dominated attractor $dS$.
 The inflationary trajectories passing through $E$ terminated at $dS$.
 Since we do not have a $\Lambda$ in our picture, there is no additional finite fixed point in our case.}.
 These are two qualitative features of the pure quadratic inflationary model that survive even after the inclusion of the Higgs field.